janderland/fql/docs/index.md

     & limits, endianness of values, and whether write queries are allowed.

-  - A meta language for aliasing queries or parts of queries.
+  - Meta language for aliasing queries or parts of queries.
     This language would provide type-safe templating with the goal of reducing repetition in a query file.

 Looking beyond summer 2025, I'd like to focus on the TUI
 environment:

+- Autocompletion and syntax highlighting.

 - Query on the results of a previously run query.
 This would allow the user to cache subspaces of data in local memory and refine their search with subsequent queries.

-- Autocompletion and syntax highlighting.

-- Mechanism for various output formats.
+- Mechanisms for controlling the output format.
 These would control what is done with the key-values.
 They could be used to print only the first element of the key's tuple or to store all the resulting key-values in a flat buffer.